clium/ckv/README.md

 - The shortcoming of this syntax is that the value of such an attribute cannot contain more nested attributes.
 - The value is enclosed in double quotes (`" "`).
 Any string is allowed inside the quotes.
 - To use `"` character inside double quotes, they need to be backslashed.
-- The string is initially parsed to remove remove special meaning of a character following backslash.
-In this case, if you need you string to contain `"` or `\`, they need to be backslashed.
+- The string is initially parsed to remove special meaning of a character following backslash.
+In this case, if you  need string to contain `"` or `\`, they need to be backslashed.

 # Global metadata/attribute